 TCP (Transmission Control Protocol) and UDP (User Datagram Protocol) are core Internet protocols used for data transmission.
-TCP is a connection-oriented protocol that ensures reliable, ordered delivery of data, making it ideal for applications requiring accuracy, such as web browsing and file transfers.
+The primary difference between TCP and UDP protocols is that TCP is a connection-oriented protocol and UDP is a connectionless protocol.
+TCP prioritizes reliability whereas UDP prioritizes speed.

-Feature/Characteristic | TCP (Transmission Control Protocol) | UDP (User Datagram Protocol) |
+Characteristic | TCP (Transmission Control Protocol) | UDP (User Datagram Protocol) |

 ---|---|---|

-Connection Type | Connection-oriented; establishes a connection before data transmission. | Connectionless; no need to establish a connection before data transfer. |
+Connection Type | Connection-oriented; establishes a connection. | Connectionless; no connection needed. |

-Error Checking | Performs thorough error checking using checksums, acknowledgments, and retransmissions to ensure data integrity. | Uses minimal error checking with checksums but does not correct errors or confirm delivery. |
+Error Checking | Comprehensive error checking and acknowledgments. | Basic error checking with checksums only. |

 1. Reliable Data Delivery: TCP ensures that all data reaches its destination intact through error detection, acknowledgments, and retransmissions.